joshi703/cleandaze/README.md

    - Check that all routes are working
    - Test authentication functionality
    - Test the waitlist and booking features

+8. **Troubleshooting Deployment Issues**
+   - **Function Invocation Failed**: Check the function logs for detailed error messages
+   - **Build Failures**: Review Netlify build logs for errors in the build process
+   - **Missing Environment Variables**: Ensure all required environment variables are set in the Netlify dashboard
+   - **API 404 Errors**: Verify your redirects in netlify.toml are correctly configured
+   - **Function Size Limit Exceeded**: If you encounter this, try optimizing dependencies and code splitting

 ## Local Development